owcounter/hud/README.md

 1. Download the latest release from [GitHub Releases](https://github.com/owcounter/hud/releases)
 2. Extract the ZIP file to your preferred location
-3. Run `OwcounterHUD.exe`
+3. Run `OwmetaHUD.exe`
-4. Log in with your OWCOUNTER account
+4. Log in with your OWMETA account

 ## Quick Start Guide

-1. Launch OWCOUNTER HUD and sign in
+1. Launch OWMETA HUD and sign in
 2. Start Overwatch 2 in Windowed Fullscreen mode
 3. The HUD will automatically position itself over your game
 4. Press F2 to toggle the HUD visibility
-5. Visit the [Meta page](https://owcounter.com/meta) to customize hero relationships and preferences:
+5. Visit the [Meta page](https://owmeta.io/meta) to customize hero relationships and preferences:
    - Define counter relationships between heroes
    - Set hero synergies for optimal team compositions
    - Configure map-specific strengths and weaknesses